Decision-Oriented Dialogue for Human-AI Collaboration: Discussion Conclusion

 In this paper, we presented data, environments, and model baselines for a class of tasks we call \textit{decision-oriented dialogues}.
-Across all task settings, current-era language models did not perform as well as humans, suggesting failures in their ability to communicate efficiently and reason in structured real-world optimization problems.
-Future modeling work in this domain may seek to integrate tools and inference techniques which would allow language models to compute optimal decisions for these types of problems while maintaining their flexible communication and collaboration skills.
+Across all task settings, current LMs did not perform as well as humans, suggesting failures in their ability to communicate efficiently and reason in structured real-world optimization problems.
+Future work in this domain may seek to integrate tools and inference techniques which would allow language models to compute optimal decisions while maintaining their flexible communication and collaboration skills.
+These tasks are also useful for studying how models optimize for longer-term dialogue objectives rather than single responses.
+For instance, information seeking should be an emergent behavior of a model that utilizes the underlying POMDP structure of the problem to reason about how to communicate.